Our site is optimized for today's modern browsers. To fully benefit from our site's features, please download the latest version of either:

 - 18 & UNDERS: If born Sept. - Dec.
 1999, Jan. - Aug.
 2000

 The first day of the tryouts is held at the Austin Sports Center Cedar Park.
 The second day of the tryout is held at the Austin Sports Center South.

 - What if I cannot attend one day of the tryout?

 If you are unable to attend one or both of the tryout days, you can still be considered for a team, however this limits the opportunity to be seen.
 The more the evaluators see you, the more accurate your evaluation will be.

-If you are going to miss, you must e-mail Ted Wade to discuss the options to make up the days.
+If you are going to miss, you must e-mail Michael Garcia to discuss the options to make up the days.